-Your tyre is only required to have partial contact with the rest for it to perform its function.
+Your tire is only required to have partial contact with the rest for it to perform its function.
 Simply place the rear wheel to the side you wish to pivot the bike.

-It works universally with all tyre widths, including fat tyres.
-Narrow tyres will generally sit deeper in the bracket (more than wide tyres).
+It works universally with all tire widths, including fat tires.
+Narrow tires will generally sit deeper in the bracket (more than wide tires).

 We do not recommend storing bikes with wheels less than 16” in diameter in our racks.
-If you store a bike with smaller wheels, you risk not having the tyre come into contact with the two V-shaped cradling points, meaning the fork will rest on the rack before the tyre.
+If you store a bike with smaller wheels, you risk not having the tire come into contact with the two V-shaped cradling points, meaning the fork will rest on the rack before the tire.